-It is so rightly said that, “Great people don’t do different things, and they just do things differently”.
-Great managers are a very important part to the growth and evolution of an organisation.
-Good managers can take the best out of each and every employee.
+It is so rightly said that “Great people don’t do different things, and they just do things differently”.
+Great managers are a very important part of the growth and evolution of an organization.
+Good managers can make the best out of each and every employee.
 There is no happiness more than having a great boss.
 Employees who are productive and generally happier workers are well managed by their supervisors.
 There is no secret to happy employees; it’s all about how you manage them.
 Below mentioned are the actions and traits that set great managers apart from all the others:

 Show your Care: When you are managing people, you need to take care of them the way you take care of your own family.
 You have to really, care for them.
 People might be having a bad day or feeling morally down, a few words of encouragement can really pick them up.
 If they find you taking care of their needs and their expectations, they will also take care of you in return.

 Standing by your Team: Great managers earn the trust of their people, and will ultimately take responsibility for their own mistakes or errors that are the result of poor management and guidance.